 By Jay Fitzgerald – A blog about Boston, Hub of the Universe, and everything else.

-The Boston Globe: Celebrating Independence Day with humor
+The Boston Globe: Celebrating Independence Day with some humor

 One thing missing: a Sports Section, perhaps covering quoits, cards and lacrosse leagues?
 Maybe next year.